FAQs

 “Not accessible” - not recommended for visitors with mobility constraints

-Please call 651-293-9047 with questions regarding the accessibility features of specific venues.
+Please call 651-293-9047 before May 17 with questions regarding the accessibility features of specific venues.

 • Ensuring that Doors Open is a welcoming event to all is a huge priority.
 For now, our programming and services are only offered in English, but we hope to expand our offerings beyond English soon!

 The first Doors Open Minneapolis happened in May of 2019.
 At that time, it was its own nonprofit run by Founder and Executive Director Scott Mayer.
 After a very successful inaugural event, it went on hiatus due to the global pandemic.
-In Fall of 2022, Rethos acquired the event and produced it for the first time in May of 2023.
-Scott Mayer joined the Rethos Board of Directors and provided guidance throughout the planning process.
-In 2023, Doors Open Minneapolis had 87 participating venues, over 550 volunteers, and over 14,000 people in attendance!
+In Fall of 2022, Rethos acquired the event and produced it for the first time in May of 2023 and has producing it ever since!

 • There are multiple ways to support Doors Open!

-• Donate – Doors Open is a free event operated by historic preservation non-profit Rethos.
-This event is entirely sponsor- and crowd-funded.
+• Donate – Doors Open is a free event operated by Rethos, a 501c3 charitable organization.
+This event is almost entirely sponsor- and crowd-funded.
 Every dollar helps us continue to provide this citywide event to the public!
 Learn more and donate here.

 • Attend – Get out and explore our city during Doors Open weekend!
 Take advantage of free public transit, local restaurant and retailer discounts, enter the photo contest, and more!

-• Volunteer during Doors Open weekend, May 18 and/or 19!
-Volunteers get a t-shirt and a VIP pass that lets them skip the lines at popular venues.
+• Volunteer during Doors Open weekend, May 17 and/or 18!
+Volunteers get a t-shirt which also lets them skip the lines at popular venues.
 Learn more and sign up here!